GoogleContainerTools/container-structure-test/README.md

 )
 ```

-See this small [example repo](https://github.com/nkubala/structure-test-examples) for a full working example.
+See this [example repo](https://github.com/nkubala/structure-test-examples) for a full working example.